 The Gherkin feature files are closer to free-text than to code – they cannot be executed as they are.
 The automation that connects the specification to the application interface has to be developed first.
-This automation is called binding.
+The automation that connects the Gherkin specifications to source code is called a binding.
 The binding classes and methods can be defined in the SpecFlow project or in external binding assemblies.

-Hooks can be used to perform additional automation logic on specific events, like before the execution of a scenario.
+Hooks can be used to perform additional automation logic on specific events, e.g. before executing a scenario.

 Step argument transformations can apply a transformation to arguments in step definitions.
 The step argument transformation is a method that provides a conversion from text (specified by a regular expression) to an arbitrary .NET type.

-Scoped bindings can be used to restrict the scope of a step definition or hook.
-The restriction can be defined as scope rules.
+Scoped bindings can be used to restrict the scope of a step definition or hook using scope rules.
 Each scope rule can define restrictions based on the feature title, scenario title or tags.
 Scoped step bindings allow you to define different automation logic for the same step depending on where it is used.

 In many cases, the different bindings have to exchange data during execution.
 See Sharing Data between Bindings for more information on doing so.